morningspace/docker-registry-cli/README.md

 reg-cli cp morningspace/lab-web morningspace/lab-lb mr.io
 ```

-When specify registry instead of image, it can even copy all configured images with their tags to target registry for you.
-This is done by a pre-configured .list file which includes all images that you want to copy from the source registry.
+When specify registry instead of image, it can even copy all configured images with their tags to target registry.
+This is done by a pre-configured `.list` file which includes all images that you want to copy from the source registry.
 One image per line.
-When specify the registry, it will look for the .list file in the current folder where the file name is the registry name:
+When specify the registry, it will look for the `.list` file in current folder where the file name is the registry name:

 ```shell
 # copy images to a registry by reading morningspace.list file
 reg-cli cp morningspace mr.io
 ```

-Moreoever, registry .list files can be organized in a nested manner, where the entry in .list file can be a registry name.
-The cli will parse .list files recursively.
-See .list sample files distributed along with the cli in `/samples/registries` folder.
+Moreoever, registry `.list` files can be organized in a nested manner, where the entry in `.list` file can also be a registry name.
+The cli will parse `.list` files recursively.
+See `.list` sample files distributed along with the cli in `/samples/registries` folder.

 ### List images and more